xCDAT/xcdat/CONTRIBUTING.rst

   organization, forking is not needed since you will have direct read access to the repository
 - ``cd`` to the ``xcdat`` source directory

-Now we are going through a two-step process:
+Now we are going through a two-step process.
+This will create the new environment, and not touch any of your existing environments, nor any existing Python installation.

 1. Install the build dependencies